With summer ending in West Valley City, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be changed every several months, depending on the kind you use.
+Furnace filters should be replaced every few months, depending on the type you use.

-Not sure when you last checked yours?
-Pull it out and tilt it toward the light.
-If there’s no light visible, get a new one.
+Can’t remember when you last replaced yours?
+Pull it out and hold it up to the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside